SCCapstone/GreedyGuppyGames/README.md

 Simply run the executable found in the root.
 This will start the Astrovibe Attackpod game.

+## Testing
+To run tests, first open the project in Unity and open the Test Runner window.
+This can be done by clicking on the Window dropdown menu found at the top of the screen, mousing over General, and then selecting Test Runner from the menu.
+Once the Test Runner is open, unit tests can be run by selecting EditMode and then clicking on the Run All option.
+Behvaioral tests are found in the PlayMode tab and can also be run by clicking on Run All.
+You can also select a specifc test and then click Run Selected should you wish to only run a select few tests.
+Tests will be denoted as passed or failed by the presense of a green check or red x respectively.

 # Authors and Members of GreedyGuppyGames